Spring Cleaning your ROEST sample roaster

-If you have room for one more New Year’s resolution, we have a suggestion to add to your list: perhaps it’s time to give your Roest a bit of love.
-Like any coffee roaster, the Roest needs a bit of maintenance from time to time to keep it in top condition.
-So, if your Roest has worked hard for you all year, why not give it a spa day in return?
+If you have room for one more New Year’s resolution, we have a suggestion to add to your list: perhaps it’s time to give your ROEST sampler roaster a bit of love.
+Like any coffee roaster, the ROEST needs a bit of maintenance from time to time to keep it in top condition.
+So, if your ROEST has worked hard for you all year, why not give it a spa day in return?

 Aryan Aqajani, head of coffee at Zest Coffee in Melbourne, deep cleaning the chaff separator in his Roest.
 Photo courtesy of @julijanmarkovic_ and @brewmethods

-Cleaning and maintenance may not be the most glamorous part of being a coffee roaster, but the good news is that the Roest is engineered to make it as easy as possible.
-From the ground up, the Roest is designed to give you easy access — both for cleaning and maintenance, so that you can keep up with all the latest upgrades.
+Cleaning and maintenance may not be the most glamorous part of being a coffee roaster, but the good news is that the ROEST sample roaster is engineered to make it as easy as possible.
+From the ground up, the ROEST is designed to give you easy access — both for cleaning and maintenance, so that you can keep up with all the latest upgrades.

 Demystifying Roest cleaning